Media

 SUBSTANCE is a podcast about the discoveries and innovations in chemistry and beyond helping us to develop sustainable solutions.
 Host Joe Hanson exchanges ideas with international guests and BASF experts and presents visionary projects and exciting innovations.
 Curious?
 Sign up for our newsletter and never miss an episode.

-Listen now to our latest episode on plastics!
+Listen now to our latest episode on fungi!

 You find the podcast on these channels: